-The School has specific policies and procedures which govern our students enrolled at the School pursuant to student visa (subclass 500).
-Importantly, students need to be aware of the Course Progress, Attendance and Progression Policy, and Complaints and Appeals Policy.
+The School has specific policies and procedures which govern and support our overseas students enrolled at the School pursuant to a student visa (subclass 500).
+Importantly, overseas students need to be aware of the Course Progress, Attendance and Progression Policy, and Complaints and Appeals Policy.
 These can be found on the Overseas Student Policies & Procedures page on Hive.

-The School's Overseas Student Officer can answer any queries regarding current overseas students via riskandcompliance@ggs.vic.edu.au.
+The School's Overseas Student Manager can answer any queries regarding current overseas students: